 Real ID Act

-Traditionally, the federal government accepted state IDs (such as drivers licenses) as valid forms of identification.
+The biggest change in passport law has to do with the Real ID Act.
+Traditionally, the federal government accepted state IDs (such as driver’s licenses) as valid forms of identification.
 Then, in 2005 in the wake of 9/11, Congress decided that this policy was too much of a security risk and passed the Real ID Act.
 Under this act, the federal government will only accept state IDs if they adhere to strict regulations.

 Why are you just now hearing about this law that Congress passed in 2005?
 The air travel portion of the law just kicked in this year.
 That means that if your state isn’t compliant with the Real ID Act, you need a passport (or other federal ID) to fly, even domestically.